 Expressions can also be placed directly in the Template Document.
 Same as you would place fields, but again with a slightly modified notation that is used for Expressions only - {!$Expression}.

 Every field value used inside of an expression is considered a String at first, regardless of its data type in Salesforce.
 That means that it's important to wrap the field value when performing data type-specific operations.
 For example, one might think that the result of the following expression: '{!$Opportunity[0].Amount + 10}' will be the addition of the first opportunity amount and number 10.
 That is incorrect.
 Remember, once we import the field value of the opportunity amount into the expression it is considered a String.
-So expression parser will validate this as a concatenation of two string values.
+So the expression parser will validate this as a concatenation of two string values.
 To perform addition we would have to wrap the opportunity amount field value using the toDecimal function.

 Expression | Expected | Actual |